 The causative infectious agent was found to be Staphylococcus aureus, but luckily, I tested negative for the methicillin-resistant (MRSA) strain.
 I had a throat swab that later confirmed I had type A H3N2 influenza, which is known to be a severe strain.

 Low blood pressure damages organs, resulting in organ failure, and if left untreated, it causes death.
-Luckily I did respond to the methylene blue in the end.
+Very luckily I did respond to the methylene blue in the end.
 By that time, I wasn’t conscious.